asyncapi/modelina/docs/development.md

 4. Make sure code is well formatted and secure `npm run lint`

 ## CI Blackbox testing
 In each PR there will be running a CI pipeline which ensures that this [dummy.json](../test/CI-blackbox/dummy.yml) file can produce a valid output file.
-This means all generated models will be written to a single output file and then transpiled/compiled depending on the output language.
+This means all generated models will be written to files and then transpiled/compiled depending on the output language.

-So if any of those CI jobs fail this is how to reproduce what the CI sees.
+If any of those CI jobs fail this is how to reproduce the output.

 For each output language (`ts`, `js`, `java`) there will be the following scripts:
 1. `ci:blackbox:<language>:generate` which generates the output
 1. `ci:blackbox:<language>:test` which tests the output file, currently we only test that the file is syntactically correct.
-1. `ci:blackbox:<language>` runs both of the previous scripts
+1. `ci:blackbox:<language>` runs both of the previously mentioned scripts

 ### Requirements
-To be able to run the `java` CI script you need to have JDK installed.
+To to run the `java` CI scripts you need to have JDK installed.

-To be able to run the `ts` CI script you need to have Typescript installed `npm install -g typescript`.
+To to run the `ts` CI scripts you need to have Typescript installed `npm install -g typescript`.